sascha1337/aquahouse-contracts/scripts/README.md

 # Scripts

-This directory contains scripts to deploy, migrate, or interact with Steak Hub smart contract.
+This directory contains scripts to deploy, migrate, or interact with AquaLabs Hub Hub smart contract.

 ## How to Use